hannahsarahoconnor/CA326-Student-Carpooling/functional_spec/FunctionalSpecification.md

 **Passenger joins a trip**

-Once a passengers' request has been accepted by the driver, this trip will then appear within the &#39;My Trips&#39; page.
+Once a passengers' request has been accepted by the driver, this trip will then appear within the 'My Trips' page.
 Here, the users can remind themselves of the details, if needed, and also examine the other users who are apart of this trip, who they can choose to message.
 Within the specific trip information there will also be an option to track the driver, yet this won&#39;t be made available until the driver &#39;starts&#39; the trip.

 **Driver starts a journey and navigates Passengers**